ronitd2002/qosf-2024-app/README.md

 ## Effect of noise on results..

-The counts around the correct answer progressively decreases with increase in the noise probabilities [ $\alpha$, $\beta$].
+The counts around the correct answer progressively decreases with increase in the noise probabilities $\alpha$ & $\beta$.

----

-# What I want to work on for this QOSF cohort?

-Specify your experience and interest....